Current Full Time Openings

 - Bachelor’s degree, preferably in Education, Psychology, or Social Work; and a minimum of two years of experience as a Resident Assistant or other student leadership role

 - Live a Christian lifestyle and be a positive role model for others

 - Possess moral responsibility and respect confidentiality

-- Ability to manage a live-in schedule that will require working evenings and weekends
+- Ability to manage a live-in schedule that will require working outside of a normal, set schedule

 - Ability to communicate with students, parents, etc. and maintain professional relationships at all organizational levels

 - Fortitude to be assertive, yet caring toward students